-Congratulations to Ímar who have been nominated in Album of the Year sponsored by Birnam CD in the MG ALBA Scots Trad Music Awards 2017.
+Congratulations to Ímar who have been nominated in Folk band of the Year sponsored by Threads of Sound in the MG ALBA Scots Trad Music Awards 2018.
 Vote now!

-We asked Ryan Murphy of Ímar the following questions.
+We asked Mohsen Amini of Ímar the following questions.

 Tell us about yourself

 Glasgow-based five-piece Ímar feature Adam Brown (bodhrán), Adam Rhodes (bouzouki), Mohsen Amini (concertina), Ryan Murphy (uilleann pipes) and Tomás Callister (fiddle) share a strong background in Irish music – although only Murphy actually hails from Ireland; Rhodes and Callister are from the Isle of Man, whilst Amini is a Glasgow native, and Brown originally from Suffolk – and it is these foundations which underpin many of Ímar’s distinctive qualities, in both instrumentation and material.

 The band’s unmistakable synergy centres on the overlapping cultural heritage between Scotland, Ireland and the Isle of Man.
 All three places once shared the same Gaelic language and a similar kinship endures between their musical traditions.

 With the launch of their second studio album 'Avalanche' the band have a busy year ahead of them!

 Because the scene is absolutely incredible!
 We have all been playing for years and, all from different place with slightly different backgrounds but eventually all ended up living in Glasgow!
 As Tom says, Glasgow is the Nashville of trad music!
 It's a very happening scene and incredibly exciting and that's what keeps us involved in Scottish music!
 I just can't fault it.